gvwilson/sdxpy/en/src/binary/index.md

 which is -2.

 Different languages deal with this problem in different ways.
-Python always fills with zeroes.
-Java provides two versions of right shift:
+Python always fills with zeroes, while Java provides two versions of right shift:
 `>>` fills in the high end with zeroes while `>>>` copies in the topmost (sign) bit of the original value.
 C (and by extension C++) lets the underlying hardware decide,